-The possible environmental impacts of SEBCP were analysed by the State Secretary of Environment (Secretaria de Estado do Meio Ambiente) through a report called "Preliminary Environmental Report" (RAP - Relatório Ambiental Preliminar) prepared by the company and sent to the state environmental agency (Companhia de Tecnologia de Saneamento Ambiental - CETESB).
+The possible environmental impacts of MBCP are to be analyzed by the State Secretary of Environment (Secretaria de Estado do Meio Ambiente) through a report called "Preliminary Environmental Report" (RAP - Relatório Ambiental Preliminar) prepared by the company and sent to the state environmental agency (Companhia de Tecnologia de Saneamento Ambiental - CETESB).
 The environmental authorities have issued a preliminary working license, in order to be able to check whether the project is in compliance with the demands from the Secretary and the environmental agency, and to later issue the definitive working license.
-The latest version was issued on the 11th of November 2004 and is valid for 120 days starting from this date.
+The latest version can be obtained within the company's management department.

-There will be no transboundary impacts resulting from SEBCP.
+There will be no transboundary impacts resulting from MBCP.
 All the relevant impacts occur within Brazilian borders and have been mitigated to comply with the environmental requirements for project's implementation.
-Therefore SEBCP will not affect by any means any country surrounding Brazil.